jgrassler/talks/monasca-onboarding/src/main.md

 Before we begin, a quick rundown on what we'll cover:

-We'll start out with a quick primer on Monasca, what it is and what it does.
+We'll start out with a quick primer on Monasca, what it is, and what it does.

 Next we'll take you on a guided tour of Monasca's architecture diagram.
 We'll intermingle this with information on which repository holds each component and some development hints.

 After that we will show you various ways to build a development environment and how to test your code.

 Finally we will show you how we organize the development and where you can find the topics to help us on.

 We do assume you already are familiar with the OpenStack development process and tools.
 If you are not, please read the